Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 9. How do I protect myself if I feel scared on campus?

 Always carry a cell phone.
 Wear only one earbud to hear traffic, startling noises, or people nearby.
-Be sure to have a phone in hand and something to protect yourself: pepper spray, whistle, or keys held between middle fingers.
+Be sure to have a phone in hand and something to protect yourself: pepper spray, whistle, or keys held between the middle fingers.
 Don’t be afraid to use the campus blue light system and take the most well-lit path.

+If drinks are left unattended, toss them.
+If the student did not witness a drink being made, do not take it.
 Of the 8% of students who reported having drugs put in their drinks (this number is likely much higher), 80% of them were females.
 It is best to let it go.

 10. How do I best manage my time?

+Reverse the calendar for the entire semester.
+Consider when big assignments are due, the heaviest workload weeks, and how best to break down projects, study for tests, or write essays.
+Use a whiteboard, calendar app, and Post-it notes to create the best universal systems.
 Select a set day of the week and time to do laundry, grocery shop, and prepare for the week ahead.
-A few hours on the weekend preparing for the week goes a long way so utilize a Sunday and weekday study time wisely.
+A few hours on the weekend preparing for the week goes a long way, so utilize a Sunday and weekday study time wisely.
 Build in physical movement, meal times, and whitespace for goal setting.
-Reach out for any support your student needs by emailing hello@collegeflightpath.com or clicking here to book a free 15-minute phone call.

 Copyright © 2025 College Flight Path.
 All Rights Reserved.